shinglyu/rust-ml-sagemaker/README.md

   * Enable docker support for your SageMaker Domain by following this [doc](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-local.html#studio-updated-local-enable).
 Do this BEFORE you create your code-editor application.
   * Open a code-editor application in SageMaker Studio
   * Install docker following the [doc](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-local.html#studio-updated-local-enable)
+* If you want to push the container image to Elastic Container Registry (ECR), you need to set your credentials and ECR configuration in `.env`.

 ## Usage
 Each top-level folder contains an example container definition for a Rust machine learning framework.